ashwanth10XS/weather-report/README.md

 A weather report using weather map.org API key utilizes HTML for structure, CSS for styling, and JavaScript to fetch and display real-time weather data, providing interactive and visual updates on weather conditions.
 ## note
-replace your api key from openweathermap.org to know your weather condition.
+replace your api key from open weathermap.org to know your weather condition.which is provided by that API key.

 ## Dependencies
 - HTML: Provides the structure for the webpage.